🧠Working With AI the Right Way | Setup & Expectations — Choosing the Right AI — Chapter Five

 Expectations matter.

-Setup is not optional.
+Setup is foundational.

 Comments